Police Arrest Teen Who Boasted of Drunk Driving on Facebook

 The police statement also says:

 Astoria Police have an active Social Media presence.
 It was a private Facebook message to one of our officers that got this case moving though.
-When you post ‘Drivin drunk… classsic but to whoever’s vehicle i hit i am sorry. ’ on Facebook you have to figure that it is not going to stay private long.
+When you post ‘Drivin drunk… classsic but to whoever’s vehicle i hit i am sorry. :P’ on Facebook you have to figure that it is not going to stay private long.

 According to KWG.com, Deputy Chief Brad Johnston said Cox-Brown was not charged with drunken driving because the Facebook post is not sufficient evidence that he was intoxicated.